doristef/JSFrameworks-M1-jQuery_slider/README.md

 Installation
 ---

-Download the index.html, gallery.js and styles.css files.
+Download the index.html, gallery.js and styles.css files,

 ```
 ## Using the index.html
-The Gallery Slider is market with comments for ease of use.
+Add the index.html file to the main directory or copy the slider code to your own page.
 ```

 ```